tmtsoftware/csw-pkg-demo/README.md

 ![PkgTest diagram](doc/PkgTest.jpg)

 When the user fills out the web form and presses Submit, a JSON config is sent to the Spray/REST HTTP server of the Assembly1 command service.
-It forwards different parts of the config to HCD1 and HCD2, which are in a different container and JVM, but are registered as components with Assembly1, so that it forwards parts of configs that match the keys they registered with.
+It forwards different parts of the config to different HCDs, which run in a different container and JVM, but are registered as components with Assembly1, so that it forwards parts of configs that match the paths they are registered with.

-HCD1 and HCD2 both talk to the C/ZeroMQ based hardware simulation code and then return a command status to the original submitter (Assembly1).
+The HCDs both talk to the C/ZeroMQ based hardware simulation code and then return a command status to the original submitter (Assembly1).

-The Play Framework code uses long polling (to the Spray HTTP server) to get the command status and then uses a websocket and Javascript code to push the status to the web page.